Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 Is not an honest representation.
 And it's generally very difficult to compress so much information into a single number, while still remaining representative.
 Looking at this one input size, on one specific micro-architecture, using this specific set of compilers, and testing these synthetic patterns, yields:

-- cpp_intel_avx512 is generally faster than cpp_highwaysort at this input size.
+- cpp_intel_avx512 is generally faster than cpp_vqsort at this input size.
-- The two manually vectorized sort implementations cpp_intel_avx512 and cpp_highwaysort, are not good at exploiting existing patterns in the input.
+- The two manually vectorized sort implementations cpp_intel_avx512 and cpp_vqsort, are not good at exploiting existing patterns in the input.
 - cpp_intel_avx512 struggles if there is one very common value in the input (random_p5).
 - cpp_std_msvc_unstable is generally the slowest of the comparison based sort implementations.
 - rust_std_unstable which is based on cpp_pdqsort_unstable performs similar, with the exception of fully ascending or descending inputs.